Health Passport FAQs

 What are the requirements for a user to be able to use the Health Passport?

 A user needs a computer, preferably a high speed internet connection, and authorization (username and password) to access the Health Passport.
 Authorization is granted to participating providers.
-To gain authorization, simply go to www.SuperiorHealthPlan.com/providers/login.html (for physical health providers) or www.cenpatico.com (for behavioral health providers) and register to use the Health Passport via the secure Provider portal.
+To gain authorization, simply go to the Provider Portal at www.SuperiorHealthPlan.com and register to use the Health Passport.

 What if a user has dial-up internet, instead of high speed?